-By train: Once again, China’s high-speed train swoops in to save the day by making it possible to more comfortably fit Xi’an into a 10-day China itinerary along with lesser-known destinations like Pingyao.
+By train: Once again, China’s high-speed train swoops in to save the day by making it possible to more comfortably fit Xi’an into this trip plan along with lesser-known destinations like Pingyao.
 The regular 8.5- to 10.5-hour journey between Pingyao and Xi’an clocks in at between 2h40m to 3h8m.
 Tickets are 150 yuan (second class), 187.5 yuan (first class), or 450 yuan (business class).

 No city exudes the soul of modern China quite like Shanghai, the country’s biggest metropolis and truly one of the world’s most compelling cities.
 For travellers seeking that inescapable Asian city buzz, Shanghai’s the best place to get it in the Middle Kingdom.

 On a 10-day itinerary, I’d recommend spending at least three days in Shanghai—including at least one day set aside for getting outside of the city.

 Not everyone will agree with this recommendation: Shanghai can certainly be a polarizing city of the love-it-or-hate-it variety.
 With the wide range of quality accommodations and endless opportunities for discovery, though, I think it’s a great place to dig in your heels.

 (Plus, there’s a whole slew of awesome day trips from Shanghai should the trappings of modern Chinese city life be a little too much to handle.)